realivanivani/realivanivani.github.io/_posts/2025-05-18-data-management-governance-for-ai.md

 ---
 ## Lastly: AI for Smarter Data Management

 In today’s data-driven world, organizations are grappling with massive volumes of information—often scattered across multiple systems, formats, and silos.
 Managing this data efficiently is crucial, and that’s where **AI data management** comes into play.
+AI technologies can streamline and automate various stages of the data management lifecycle, leading to more accurate, accessible, and secure data ([video](https://www.youtube.com/watch?v=swp1QJZQzEw)).

 **Understanding AI Data Management**